 - Cover bowl with plastic wrap, loosely, and a clean kitchen towel.
 Place in a warm spot for about 2 hours, or until doubled in size.

-- Spread dough rectangle with softened butter, then top with brown sugar and cinnamon.
+- Spread dough rectangle with softened butter, then top with brown sugar and cinnamon mixture.
 Gently use your fingers to pat the sugar/cinnamon mixture to help it stay in place during the rolling process.

-- Starting at the top, roll the dough tightly towards you.
-I find starting to roll at one side and rolling towards you once, then moving down the line slightly and doing the same thing, repeating until you’re all the way across gives you the most even rolling.
+- Starting with one of the longer sides of the rectangle, roll up tightly into a log shape.
+I find starting to roll one side, rolling away from you once, then moving down the line a bit and doing the same thing, repeating until you’re all the way across gives you the most even rolling method.

 - Once you have an 18 inch long log, carefully slice the log in 12 evenly sized rolls.